 Prey

-To whom do your prayers serve?
+Who do your prayers serve?

 Winner of the Gaudeamus Prize in Music Composition, Rohan Chander a.k.a.
-BAKUDI SCREAM presents Prey a 40-minute operatic performance piece composed for himself and chamber music ensemble Alarm Will Sound.
+BAKUDI SCREAM presents Prey, a 40-minute operatic performance piece composed for himself and chamber music ensemble Alarm Will Sound.

 What does a spiritual practice look like when we ask how our prayers are used?